-The following subsections detail the normative variations from MAY, SHOULD or RECOMMENDED requirements in [ISO-32000-1].
+The following subsections describe clarifications of the MAY and SHOULD requirements of [ISO-32000-1].

 2.2.1 [ISO32000-1] Section 12.3.4, Thumbnail Images

 C0001:

 A PDF document may contain thumbnail images representing the contents of its pages in miniature form.
 A conforming reader may display these images on the screen, allowing the user to navigate to a page by clicking its thumbnail image: